oscaromeu/home-ops/Tools/production/kube-state-metrics/README.md

 - Kustomize = `v3.3.X`
 - [prometheus-operator](../prometheus-operator)

-## Image repository and tag

-* kube-state-metrics image: `registry.sighup.io/fury/kube-state-metrics/kube-state-metrics:v2.2.0`
 * kube-state-metrics repository: [kube-state-metrics on GH][ksm-gh]

 ## Configuration

-Fury distribution kube-state-metrics is deployed with the following configuration:
+Live Infra kube-state-metrics is deployed with the following configuration:
 - Resource limits are `100m` for CPU and `150Mi` for memory
 - Listens on port `8080`
 - Exposes kubernetes-related metrics on port `8080` and metrics about itself on